yuvikapatel/EduSphere-a-online-learning-platform/README.md

 “EduSphere is a modern educational platform that combines study materials, AI tools, and career guidance to help students learn efficiently and prepare for future opportunities.”
 EduSphere Pro
 Empowering Students.
 Simplifying Learning.
+About EduSphere Pro

+EduSphere Pro is an educational web platform designed to simplify student learning by providing structured notes, helpful resources, and career guidance in one place.
+The platform also integrates AI-based tools to enhance understanding and improve productivity.

+Features
+Semester-wise study materials
+AI-powered assistance
+Career path exploration
+Clean and responsive UI
 EduSphere Pro is a modern educational web platform designed to help students access structured study materials, explore career paths, and enhance their learning experience using AI-powered tools.

 About the Project